abdelq/heapsort/README.md

 A [heapsort](https://en.wikipedia.org/wiki/Heapsort) in MIPS assembly language.

-This is an implementation of the algorithm in the book Big Java, by Cay S. Horstmann.
+This is an implementation of the algorithm in the book Big Java, by Cay S. Horstmann, originally an assignment for a [computer architecture](//admission.umontreal.ca/cours-et-horaires/cours/ift-1227) class at [Université de Montréal](//umontreal.ca).

+The full assignment is on the assignment branch of this repository.

 ## Requirements